iCliniq Logo

 Welcome to icliniq.com.

-I have read your past experiences of conscious sedation, and I understand how difficult it would have been for you.
 One thing I want to clear you first is that conscious sedation does not mean general anesthesia.
-Conscious sedation works on this principle only that you or the patient is conscious.
-It may decrease the pain and increase the cooperation for the procedure, but it does not mean that you will not hear or feel anything.
+Conscious sedation works on this principle only if you or the patient is conscious.
+It may decrease the pain, and increase the cooperation for the procedure, but it does not mean that you will not hear or feel anything.
 For small oral surgeries and small procedures, everywhere conscious sedation is used.
-It just means that it will decrease to some extent your feeling of pain and you might be sedated for most of the procedure time but not the whole time of the procedure.
+It just means that it will decrease to some extent your feeling of pain, and you might be sedated for most of the procedure time, but not the whole time of the procedure.
 It means one can recall so many things from surgery in conscious sedation.
-If you want to be completely knocked down and not feel or listen anything then what you need is general anesthesia which is usually not given for small procedures.
+If you want to be completely knocked down and not feel or listen to anything, then what you need is general anesthesia, which is usually not given for small procedures.

-Telling some patient to calm down during a procedure is a type of psychotherapy, and it has been proven effective.
-It is not that the person wants to give you less drug, the problem with conscious sedation is that you have to limit the dosage of the drug or else the patient will stop breathing, and that is not what you or the doctor wants.
+Telling some patients to calm down during a procedure is a type of psychotherapy, and it has been proven effective.
+It is not that the person wants to give you less drug, the problem with conscious sedation is that you have to limit the dosage of the drug or else the patient will stop breathing, and that is not what you or the doctor want.
 So, better ask for general anesthesia.
-Last but not the least, consult a psychotherapist or psychiatrist regarding your past awareness of anesthesia.
+Last but not least, consult a psychotherapist or psychiatrist regarding your past awareness of anesthesia.
 The sessions will help you remove or at least decrease the mental trauma from past episodes.

 I hope this helps.